gdha/www.it3.be/rear-support/index.md

 -	Security considerations
 -	Lab 1: Set it up in our lab environment
 -	Complex configurations and possibilities
--	Lab2: make a rescue image and boot from it
+-	Lab 2: make a rescue image and boot from it
 -	Understanding the Disaster Recovery Process of a server
 -	Lab 3: make a backup of the server with rear and do a recovery on a virtual machine
 -	Disaster Recovery as a Service